ACG Postgraduate Course at 2023 Annual Meeting

 4:40 pm Take-Home Pearls: What Did We Learn Today?

-Recognize important and practical take-home messages from today’s talks.
+Review important and practical take-home messages from today’s talks

 5:00 pm Postgraduate Course Adjourns for the Day